 He also used a few emojis, bullet points, straightforward sentences, and brief paragraphs to convince his readers to start using FlyMSG.

 We love how he closes with fun facts about himself and a clear CTA.
 Read the full LinkedIn summary below.

 When writing a LinkedIn summary, it can be easy to get bogged down in the details.
 But, with some creativity, you can set yourself apart from the rest and boost your career.
 Remember our tips and examples when you start preparing your About section.Make your #LinkedIn profile stand out with a compelling #summary✍️ @vengreso has some great tips #linkedinprofile #profileskills Click To Tweet

 LinkedIn profile summary: The key takeaway

 The LinkedIn summary is essential for your career because it helps you stand out from the crowd.
-By introducing yourself through a concise and to-the-point summary of your skills, experience, and accomplishments, you can attract the attention of potential clients, customers, or partners.
+By introducing yourself through a concise and to-the-point summary of your skills, experience, and accomplishments, you can attract the attention of potential clients, customers, partners or people doing LinkedIn prospecting.

 So, if you’re looking to take your career to the next level, assure your LinkedIn summary is up to par.
 With a little effort, you can be sure to achieve success.

 10 thoughts on “15 LinkedIn Profile Optimization Tips to Get Found This 2023”